ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part3.md

 Because image might have already loaded when we create the promise, we must check for that separately and just return a completed future in that case.

-Next we'll add an `onloadF` extension method to the `HTMLImageElement` class, to make it really easy to use the futurized version.
+Next we'll add an `onloadF` extension method to the {% domdoc raw.HTMLImageElement %} class, to make it really easy to use the futurized version.

 {% columns %}
 {% column 12 Scala %}